Video: Lateral views of the brain

 So, we started off by first identifying the four major superficial lobes of the brain which were the frontal, temporal, parietal, and occipital lobes.
 Beginning with the frontal lobe, we saw that it was limited posteriorly by the central sulcus and inferiorly by the lateral sulcus with its anterior most tip being referred to as the frontal pole.
 We learned about some of its major sulci and gyri including the precentral sulcus which defines the precentral gyrus which is the home of our primary motor cortex.
 We also identified the superior and inferior frontal sulci which separates the superior, middle, and inferior frontal gyri.
 And when we then focused specifically on the inferior frontal gyrus, we saw that it could be further subdivided into three main parts which were the orbital, triangular, and opercular parts.

 We next looked at the temporal lobe which we learned was bounded superiorly by the lateral sulcus and anteriorly at the temporal pole, and looking at its posterior limit, we learned the temporal lobe extended back as far as this landmark here which is the preoccipital notch.
-While looking at its subdivisions, we first identified the two primary sulci which were the superior and inferior temporal sulci which defined three main gyri – the superior, middle, and inferior temporal lobes.
+While looking at its subdivisions, we first identified the two primary sulci which were the superior and inferior temporal sulci which defined three main gyri – the superior, middle, and inferior temporal gyri.

 Moving on to the parietal lobe next, which is located posterior to the central sulcus, there’s the postcentral gyrus which houses the primary somatosensory cortex and is bounded by the sulcus here which is the postcentral sulcus.
 Other notable landmarks of the parietal lobe included the intraparietal sulcus which separated the superior parietal lobule from the inferior parietal lobule.
 And when looking at the inferior parietal lobule, we also noted two major gyri which were the supramarginal gyrus and the angular gyrus.